HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01/connect_to_server.md

 [简体中文](https://heltec-automation.readthedocs.io/zh_CN/latest/gateway/ht-m01/connect_to_server.html)
 ## Summary

-This article aims to describe how to connect [HT-M01 Gateway](https://heltec.org/project/ht-m01) to a LoRa server, such as [TTN](https://www.thethingsnetwork.org/), [ChripStack](https://www.chirpstack.io/), which facilitates secondary development and rapid deployment of LoRa devices.
+This article aims to describe how to connect [HT-M01 Gateway](https://heltec.org/project/ht-m01) to a LoRa server, such as [TTN](https://www.thethingsnetwork.org/), [ChirpStack](https://www.chirpstack.io/), which facilitates secondary development and rapid deployment of LoRa devices.ff

 Before all operation, make sure the HT-M01 is runing well with a Raspberry Pi (Linux) or Windows computer.
 If not, please refer to this [HT-M01 Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m01/qucik_start.html) document.